Are Final Market Prices Sufficient for Information Aggregation? Evidence from Last-Minute Dynamics in Parimutuel Betting: Empirical Strategy and Results

 where \( \mathbb{E}[\cdot \mid X] \) denotes the expectation conditional on covariates \( X \).

-This specification highlights the three parameters of interest.
-The intercept, $\alpha$, represents the baseline expected return in the absence of variation in odds, while $\beta$ traces how expected returns vary with the level of final odds, thus testing for the conventional FLB.
-The coefficient $\delta$ isolates the correlation between expected returns and the odds trajectory, conditional on the final odds level, thereby capturing whether interim odds contain predictive information beyond final odds.
-Finally, $\gamma$ examines whether this correlation itself varies systematically with the magnitude of final odds, providing a test for heterogeneity in path dependence across the odds distribution.
+This specification highlights three parameters of interest.
+The coefficient \(\beta\) captures how expected returns vary with final odds, thereby testing for the conventional FLB.
+The coefficient \(\delta\) measures whether the trajectory of interim odds predicts expected returns conditional on final odds.
+Finally, \(\gamma\) allows this relationship to vary with the level of final odds, capturing heterogeneity in path dependence across the odds distribution.

-Under the null hypothesis of full-information rational expectations and risk neutrality, final odds fully incorporate all available information, rendering bettors indifferent across horses.
-Accordingly, neither the level nor the trajectory of odds should systematically affect expected returns.
-Formally, this null corresponds to $\beta = \delta = \gamma = 0$, with the intercept $\alpha = 0.8$ capturing the 20\% takeout rate imposed under the JRA parimutuel system.
-Thus, the expected gross return from a 1 JPY bet is uniformly 0.8, independent of both the magnitude and the evolution of odds.
+Under full-information rational expectations and risk neutrality, expected gross returns should be uniformly \(0.8\), reflecting the 20\% JRA takeout rate.
+This null hypothesis implies \(\alpha=0.8\) and \(\beta=\delta=\gamma=0\).